kglw-dot-net/phase1/blog/_posts/a conversation with The King Gizzard professor.md

 <iframe width="1903" height="768" src="https://www.youtube.com/embed/b7CabUk5LPY" title="awesome live Electro band From Byron bay Australia" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 W.B.T.G.
 Slinger:
 That's an issue that I've had trying to track the early history of King Gizzard members as well.
-You know, some of that stuff only existed on MySpace and is now just lost.
+Some of that stuff only existed on MySpace and is now just lost.
 I was born early in that era, so I noticed in your PhD you mentioned the _Resin Dogs_, which is a band that I only know of because they were one of the more popular live acts to tour regularly in our region; I’m sure they now have some stuff published digitally, but I bet it's not being streamed very much.

 <iframe width="1904" height="768" src="https://www.youtube.com/embed/QTTElvVlwMY" title="Resin Dogs - "Set It Off" (Live at Jungle Love 2015)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>